SWEG-2015EC-Batch/Codify/ETS0944_15_Mikiyas_Mechalo/2nd year/Exercise 1/3. letter problem/Analysis.md

 Input: a letter<br/>
 Output: uppercase or lowercase version of the letter<br/>
 Process: <br/>
-          &nbsp;1.
-Variable declaration: letter<br/>
+  1. Variable declaration: letter<br/>
-          &nbsp;2.
-Prompt the user to enter a letter<br/>
+  2. Prompt the user to enter a letter<br/>
-          &nbsp;3.
-Accept the user input.<br/>
+  3. Accept the user input.<br/>
-          &nbsp;4.
-Check if the accepted letter is capital or small and convert it to its counterpart<br/>
+  4. Check if the accepted letter is capital or small and convert it to its counterpart<br/>
-          &nbsp;5.
-Display the converted letter<br/>
+  5. Display the converted letter<br/>
+  ## 3. Pseudo code
+  Step 1: start<br/>
+  Step 2: read the letter<br/>
+  Step 3: convert the letter to its opposite case<br/>
+  Step 5: print the converted letter<br/>
+  Step 6: stop<br/>

 ## 3. Design the program

 #### 3.1 Variable declaration and initialization (What and How?)